- Activity Overview

 - Suggested Walkthrough

 Activity Overview: Service is something that every group should get involved in.
-After all, if we're going to call ourselves humanists, we have to put humans first and help others out.
+If we're going to say we're good without god, we better do some good to back it up.
 Additionally, service projects build group solidarity, improve the image of freethinkers on and off campus, and make you eligible for awards from your school and the SSA.
 While this doesn't cover every kind of service project, it's intended as a generic guide to the important steps.